chinaHuaAAA/2026-TFS-BGRSOD/README.md

 python main_BGRSOD_parallel_20seeds.py
 ```

-The script runs BGRSOD on the `.mat` datasets in the `mydata6` directory.
+The script runs BGRSOD on the `.mat` datasets in the `Datesets` directory.
 Each dataset should contain a variable named `trandata`, with features in the first columns and the ground-truth label in the last column.

 ## Parameter Settings